Last Updated: October 21, 2021

 the right to request that we delete any of your personal information that we collected from you and retained, subject to certain

 Only you or a person registered with the California Secretary of State that you authorize to act on your behalf may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.

-Although Synergy may not fall within the jurisdictional requirements of the CCPA, we are providing you with an option to opt out of any sale of your personal information by clicking here and recording your preference or exercising your other rights via this form.
+Although Synergy may not fall within the jurisdictional requirements of the CCPA, we are providing you with an option to opt out of any sale of your personal information by clicking here and recording your preference.

 10. How Long We Retain Your Information